mannkendall/R/docs/source/acknowledge.rst

    `Collaud Coen et al., 2020, ... <http:....>`__

-3. |name| relies on external Python libraries that require & deserve to be acknowledged in their own right.
+3. |name| relies on external R libraries that require & deserve to be acknowledged in their own right.
 The following LaTeX blurb is one way to do so:

    .. code-block:: latex

         This research has made use of \textit{mannkendall v1.0.0} \citep[DOI:][]{CollaudCoen2020}
-        R code. \textit{mannkendall} relies on the following R packages:
+        R code. \textit{mannkendall} relies on the following R packages: \textit{signal}, \textit{magrittr}

 .. todo::